AT Thru-Hiker Cindy Scott's Appalachian Trail Gear List

 I found this fanny pack from Chicken Tramper to be perfect!

-I was initially attracted to Chicken Tramper due to the size of their fanny packs, the “cool” look, and the fact that they come from a Michigan-based company.
-(Born and bred Michigander here. ?♀️)
+I was initially attracted to Chicken Tramper’s fanny packs due to their size options, “cool” look, and the fact that they come from a Michigan-based company.
+(Born and bred Michigander here!)

 The material is waterproof and abrasion resistant.
 The zipper is water-resistant.